Natasa-C/Surgical-mask-detection/documentation.md

 The audio files are provided in .wav format.

 # Research and code implementation
+In the documentation file, I used for exemplification fragments of the code I implemented to solve the task.

 ## [1] Setting the data paths.
 Reading and storing the data.
 I created a ```MaskDetection``` class  in which I defined all the data variables and methods required to solve the mask detection challenge.